learn-co-students/nyc-web-080618/27-javascript-this-keyword/README.md

 //browser window says hello from undefined at undefined!
 ```

+---

 - Arrow functions will maintain their lexical scope when evaluating `this`.
-In other words, `this` will be **whatever it was at the time of definition, not execution**.
-Unlike functions declared with the `function` keyword, arrow functions are much more predictable because `this` will not be dependent upon execution context:
+In other words, `this` will be **whatever it was at the time of _definition_, not _execution_**.

+- Unlike functions declared with the `function` keyword, arrow functions are much more predictable because `this` will **not** be dependent upon _execution_ context

+- "An arrow function does not have its own `this`; the `this` value of the enclosing _lexical context_ is used i.e. Arrow functions follow the normal variable lookup rules.
+So while searching for `this` which is not present in current scope they end up finding `this` from its enclosing scope" - [MDN Article on Arrow Functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions)

 ```javascript
 const thisArrow = {